Frequently Asked Questions (FAQ)

 To be considered for a grant, applicants must meet these eligibility requirements:

-U.S. citizen or legal resident
+U.S. citizen or legal resident or a Canadian citizen

-Diagnosed with cholangiocarcinoma
+Diagnosed with Cholangiocarcinoma

 Not currently an inpatient - nor will be at time of treatment - in any hospital or institution.